 55. Common carrier protected

-A common carrier or his employee is hereby authorised to be in possession of any drug of addiction so far only as the possession is necessary for the transport of the drug of addiction in the ordinary course of business.
+A common carrier or his or her employee is hereby authorised to be in possession of any drug of addiction so far only as the possession is necessary for the transport of the drug of addiction in the ordinary course of business.

+[Regulation 55 amended in Gazette 7 Nov 2008 p.
+4818.]

 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]

 Division 4 — Safe custody